LamphiUSC/599ProjectWork/Assignment3/ReadMe.txt

 The main input file containing the ufo data is :- ufo_awesome_FINAL_OUTPUT_v2.tsv

+The conversion from TSV to JSON takes place in the elasticsearch_visualization folder

 The libraries used/need to be installed are:- brew install elasticsearch pip3 install elasticsearch